Skip to main content

 Is acetaminophen or aspirin more effective?

-Another study compared the use of acetaminophen and aspirin for fever and other symptoms of an upper respiratory tract infection.
+Another study compared the use of acetaminophen and aspirin for fever and other symptoms of upper respiratory tract infection.
 Equal doses of acetaminophen and aspirin were given to adult patients with fever from a viral infection.
 Both medications were found to be effective, and there were no significant differences found between the two drugs for relieving fever.

 Coverage and cost comparison of acetaminophen vs. aspirin

-Keep in mind that brand names are usually more expensive than generics, so it’s best to opt for the generic if you’re looking to save.
+Brand names are usually more expensive than generics, so it’s best to opt for the generic if you’re looking to save.
 You can also check for discounts for these medications at a local pharmacy.
 In addition, SingleCare offers a coupon or savings card to help save on acetaminophen and aspirin

 Acetaminophen Aspirin